[Moderate revision–posted 7/8/22 (replaces 12/20/19 edition)]

 7. TTU International Affairs Council

-The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international campuses and centers by functioning as the conduit between the OIA and Texas Tech's academic, operational, and administrative units regarding Texas Tech's global initiatives and helping develop and recommend policies to the Texas Tech Provost and Senior Vice President (PSVP) and President on international programs and campus internationalization.
+The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international campuses and centers by functioning as the conduit between the OIA and Texas Tech's academic, operational, and administrative units regarding Texas Tech's global initiatives and helping develop and recommend policies to the Texas Tech PSVP and President on international programs and campus internationalization.

 8. Programs at TTU International Centers

 a.
-Academic programs at a TTU international center will be semester-long programs or faculty-led programs.
-Either the Resident Director or designee approved by the Director's supervisor must be on site for all programs to provide logistical and administrative support.
+Academic programs at a TTU international center will be semester-long programs, short-term programs, or faculty-led programs.
+Either the resident director or designee approved by the resident director's supervisor must be on site for all programs to provide logistical and administrative support.
 Details about such support may be found in the Handbook for TTU International Centers.

 9. Financial Procedures at TTU International Centers